About the Interview

 We also want you to learn more about us, because only you can determine whether Duke's curriculum and resources will best meet your personal educational needs and develop your talents.

-DukeMed is pleased to announce that the Multiple Mini Interview (MMI) will be our official interview format.
-Below are the answers to some questions you may have about MMI and how it is carried out at Duke on the day you interview:
+The Multiple Mini Interview (MMI) will be our official interview format.
+This year due to travel restrictions all interviews will take place on a virtual platform.
+Below are the answers to some questions you may have about MMI and your virtual interview day at Duke.

 Frequently Asked Questions